laserpants/trombone/docs/authentication.rst

 where ``<client_id>`` is replaced with the name of the application (as it appears in the ``trombone_keys`` table), and ``<hash>`` with the MAC code obtained by hashing a concatenated string -- the constituents of which are given below, using the `HMAC-SHA1 <http://en.wikipedia.org/wiki/SHA-1>`_ algorithm and aforementioned key.

-The ``<nonce>`` is an integer value introduced to prevent an adversary from reusing a hash in a, so called, `replay attack <http://en.wikipedia.org/wiki/Replay_attack>`_.
+The ``<nonce>`` is an integer value introduced to prevent an adversary from reusing a hash under a, so called, `replay attack <http://en.wikipedia.org/wiki/Replay_attack>`_.
 The client implementation must therefore ensure that the nonce is strictly increasing for each request.
 This can be achieved using a timestamp, such as the one used in the reference implementation.

 Hash string format
 ``````````````````